syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Label.md

 ---
 layout: post
 title: Label | Diagram | ASP.NET Webform | Syncfusion
-description: This section explains how to use Essential Diagram control Label's functionality and its behavior.
+description: This section explains how to use Essential Diagram control Label's functionality and its behavior in ASP.NET webforms.
 platform: aspnet
 control: Diagram
 documentation: ug
 ---

-# Label
+# Label in ASP.NET webforms Diagram

 **Label** is a block of text that can be displayed over a node or connector.
 Label is used to textually represent an object with a string that can be edited at run time.
 You can add Multiple Labels to a node/connector.